obivandamme/Workshop/GameData/Workshop/Readme.txt

-OSE Workshop by ObiVanDamme
+OSE Workshop Continued by Aelfhe1m - developed from original mod OSE Workshop by ObiVanDamme

 What does it do?

 The OSE - Workshop is a new Part that is meant to be used together with Kerbal Inventory System (KIS).
 It allows you to create parts in flight.